Adjuvant therapy for melanoma

 Adjuvant cancer therapy is an additional treatment that is recommended after the initial treatment of melanoma, usually surgical.
 The goal of adjuvant therapy is to reduce the risk of melanoma recurrence.

-Doctors often recommend adjuvant therapy for patients with high-risk melanoma.
+Our doctors recommends adjuvant therapy for patients with high-risk melanoma.
 High-risk melanoma is usually determined as melanoma that is located deeper, or it is more than 4 mm thick in the primary region or has affected nearby lymph nodes.
 Such patients have a high risk of recurrence, because some melanoma cells can remain in the body, even if the visible melanoma tumors have been successfully removed by surgery.

 FDA approved adjuvant therapy for the treatment of melanoma: